Dumbbell Curl

 Control the negative portion of the lift.

-Common Dumbbell Curl mistakes
+What are common Dumbbell Curl mistakes to avoid?

 Using momentum to swing weights up - reduces muscle tension.